mklan/colorPicker/README.md

 # colorPicker
 a javascript color picker.
 Just click on your source (image, video, canvas) and retrieve the rgb values of the pixel or call the `getColor(x,y)` method.

 ## Installation

-Include the script in your project
+Include the script in your project or import it via ES6

 ```html
 <script src="/path/to/ColorPicker.js"></script>